oasis-open/cti-pattern-validator/docs/developers.rst

 The STIX Pattern Validator's test suite can be run with `pytest
 <http://pytest.org>`__.

-You can also test against the examples provided in the supplied ``examples.txt`` file.
+You can also test against the examples provided in the supplied example file.

 .. code:: bash